LcgDL/Assembly-m68k/README.md

 - callMulti.asm : function to be call.

-- dotProduct.asm: program for calculating the scalar product of two vectors.
+- dotProduct.asm : program for calculating the scalar product of two vectors.

-- stack.asm: program implementing a stack.
+- stack.asm : program implementing a stack.

-- gcd.asm: program to find the largest positive integer that divides each of two integers.
+- gcd.asm : program to find the largest positive integer that divides each of two integers

+- demo_2.asm :

 - fibo.asm: programm to find a fibonacci sequence.